Language: EN

 Finally, we close the serial port with the “close()” function.

-With this, we already have the basic functions to send and receive information to Arduino from Python, using the PySerial library to control the serial port.
+With this, we now have the basic functions to send and receive information to Arduino from Python, using the PySerial library to control the serial port.
 It is easy to integrate these functions into our programs.

-Download the code
+Download the Code

-All the code in this post is available for download on Github. github-full
+All the code from this entry is available for download on Github. github-full